-The character set is a complex character set that cannot be loaded dynamically.
-In this case, you must recompile the program with support for the character set.
+If the character set is a complex character set that cannot be loaded dynamically, you must recompile the program with support for the character set.

-The character set is a dynamic character set, but you do not have a configuration file for it.
-In this case, you should install the configuration file for the character set from a new MySQL distribution.
+If the character set is a dynamic character set, but you do not have a configuration file for it, you should install the configuration file for the character set from a new MySQL distribution.